Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 These either absorb into your blood at high levels or have known risks when taken by mouth.
 Doctors say skip them to be safe.

 Read labels carefully.
-Ask your OB-GYN about any prescription products you're using.
+Ask your OB-GYN about any prescription products you use.

 Is turmeric safe to use during pregnancy?

 Yes, topical turmeric is safe during pregnancy.
-When put on skin, curcumin doesn't enter your blood in large amounts.
+When put on skin, curcumin does not enter your blood in large amounts.

 It works on the skin surface to brighten and calm irritation.
 This makes it a gentle option instead of harsh brighteners like hydroquinone.